What is Optimal Vascular Health?

-Optimal Health is a catchy phrase that encompasses many dimensions of healthy living.
+Optimal Vascular Health is a catchy phrase that encompasses many dimensions of what we call optimum health.
 Imagine a diamond with many facets, each adjacent to the other, connected and critical to the other's existence and ability of the diamond to shine.
 If one facet is missing, light will not pass correctly through the gem.
-Optimal Health also has many sides and if one is out of balance, a person cannot achieve optimal health.
+Optimal Vascular Health also has many sides and if one is out of balance, a person cannot achieve optimal health.

 In the past, we used to visit with our patients and make recommendations for them to eat better and sleep and exercise more.
 The patient would regularly agree that those were all great recommendations, promise to do better and then leave the office visit, largely failing to practice what they agreed were great ideas for their longevity and wellbeing.